ICANN: NetMundial Initiative (2014)

 and the Brazilian Internet Steering Committee (Comitê Gestor da Internet no Brasil), commonly referred to as "CGI.br".

 The meeting produced a nonbinding statement in favor of consensus-based decision-making.
-It represented a compromise and did not harshly condemn mass surveillance or support net neutrality, despite initial endorsement for that from Brazil.
-The final resolution says ICANN should be controlled internationally by September 2015.
+It represented a compromise and did not harshly condemn mass surveillance or support net neutrality, despite initial endorsement for the latter from Brazil; the final resolution states that ICANN should be controlled internationally by September 2015.

-A minority of governments, including Russia, China, Iran and India, were unhappy with the final resolution and wanted multilateral management for the Internet, rather than broader multistakeholder management.
+A minority of governments, including Russia, China, Iran, and India, were unhappy with the final resolution and wanted multilateral management for the Internet (such as a UN-based model), rather than broader multistakeholder management.

-A month later, the Panel on Global Internet Cooperation and Governance Mechanisms (convened by the Internet Corporation for Assigned Names and Numbers (ICANN) and the World Economic Forum (WEF) with assistance from The Annenberg Foundation), endorsed and included the NetMundial statement in its own report.
+A month later, the Panel on Global Internet Cooperation and Governance Mechanisms (convened by the ICANN and WEF with assistance from The Annenberg Foundation), endorsed and included the NetMundial statement in its own report.

-During June 2014, France strongly attacked ICANN, saying ICANN is not a fit venue for Internet governance and that alternatives should be sought.
+During June 2014, France vehemently lambasted ICANN, saying they are an unfit venue for Internet governance, and that alternatives should be sought.